dib-lab/khmer/doc/dev/getting-started.rst

    doing on dib-lab.)

-   It is possible that when you do a `git pull` you will get a "merge conflict"--This is what happens when something changed in the branch you're pulling in in the same place you made a change in your local copy.
+   It is possible that when you do a `git pull` you will get a "merge conflict" -- This is what happens when something changed in the branch you're pulling in in the same place you made a change in your local copy.
 This frequently happens in the `Changelog` file.